vuejs/vue-element/README.md

 ## Description

-Take your Vue components to the next level using Custom Elements.
+Take your Vue components, powered by Custom Elements, to the next level.
+Seamlessly use created elements in HTML, plain JavaScript, Vue, React, Angular etc.

 * Works with Vue 0.12.x, 1.x and 2.x
-* Small - 2.5 kb min+gzip + optional polyfill - 5,1 kb min+gzip
+* Small - 2.5 kb min+gzip, optional polyfill - 5,1 kb min+gzip

 ### Features

 * **Custom Elements v1** - compatible with latest specification.
 Vue-element will use native implementation if supported
-* **Compatibility** - Using optional polyfill we can support wide range of browsers, including IE9+, Android and IOS
+* **Compatibility** - using optional polyfill we can support wide range of browsers, including IE9+, Android and IOS
-* **Full featured** - You can use nesting, HMR, slots, lazy-loading, native Custom Elements callbacks.
+* **Full featured** - you can use nesting, HMR, slots, lazy-loading, native Custom Elements callbacks.
+	* reactive props and HTML attributes
+	* automatic props casting (numbers, booleans) so they won't be available as strings but proper data types
+	* 'default' and 'named' slots are available, check demo for example
+	* Hot Module Replacement for seamless developer experience (Vue 2.x+)
+	* lazy-loading - you can download component after it's attached to document.
+Useful for e.g. UI library authors.
+Check demo for example
+	* detecting if detached callback is not invoked due to opening vue-element in modal - element is then detached and attached to DOM again.
+It would be undesirable to destroy it immediately

 Check demos site to see features in action.